AKS-GithubAIML/melanoma_assignment/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- Data Reading - Mounted google drive with google colab
+- Dataset Creation - Generated Train and Test folder with a batch size of 32 and 180*180 pixels
+- Dataset visualisation
+- Model Building & training - Created CNN model with 9 O/P classes.
+Used Rescaling, Convolution Layers, MaxPooling, Dropout, Flatten, Fully Connected Dense Layers
+- Used Data Augmentation Technics for Over-fitting
-- What is the background of your project?
+- Checked the distribution of data for class imbalance
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+- Fixed imbalance problem using Augmentor

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Final model came with more than 80% Training Accuracy and more than 76% of validation accuracy
+- BatchNormalization was not a big help and dropped in the final model
+- Training Loss and Validation loss are converging towards 0 which is good indication for the model
+- There is very low difference between Training Loss and Validation loss thus the Final model generalized it well

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Used Tensorflow
+- User Keras Libraries
+- Used numpy
+- Used pandas

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by UpGrad Assignment
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@AKS-GithubAIML] - feel free to contact me!

 <!-- Optional -->